 Things To See & Do During Additional Days In Paris

 Being one of the most popular cities for tourists in the world, it should come as no surprise that there’s a lot you can do during your trip to Paris.
-Which is why you’ll often see people book up to a week in the city, or return year after year.
+This is why you’ll often see people book up to a week in the city, or return year after year.

 Some of my favourite things to do in Paris include;

 - Strolling along the Promenade Plantée and Viaduc des Arts